City releases 2021 Statement of Financial Information

 - Employees (earning above $75,000)

-- Payments to suppliers of goods and services (greater than $25,000)
+- Payments to suppliers of goods and services (including grants and contributions)

-The consolidated financial statements have been audited by the independent firm of KPMG LLP.
+The consolidated financial statements have been prepared in accordance with the public sector accounting standards and audited by the independent firm KPMG LLP.

-The City of Vancouver makes all of its financial reports available to the public on our web site, including quarterly financial reports, City Council salaries and expenses, annual financial reports, and statements of financial information.
+We make all our financial reports available to the public, including quarterly financial reports, City Council salaries and expenses, annual financial reports, and statements of financial information.